vincentbarr/vincentbarr.github.com/_posts/2015-10-29-on-resuming.md

 Rummaging my attic for coats, or another garment with a loop for hanging, is a tempting solution.
 But, I'm certain I don't have an attic, else my air conditioner would not be serving as a foot stool here on October 29th in New York City nor would I wonder whether the incremental time spent republishing the unit's Craigslist listing and reducing the price by $25 each time it expires is worthwhile.

 I could always seek out and buy a coat for the sole purpose of giving my coat rack purpose.
 To do this would be to buy a coat I may never even wear, and that I may come to do battle with upon entering and exiting my apartment, and  eventually discard.

 This realization may lead me to never buy another garment in my life.

-And so, with restraint, I arrive and end here.